-Signals enable you to tell other road users that you are changing your direction or position on the road.
-Because of this, knowing when and how to give signals is a very important part of being a safe road user.
+Signals tell other road users you’re changing your direction or position on the road.
+Knowing when and how to give signals is an important part of being a safe driver.

-You must signal for at least three seconds before you:
+You must signal for at least 3 seconds before you:

-If your motorcycle has hazard lights (that is, when all your indicators flash at the same time), you should use them when your vehicle becomes a temporary hazard to other road users, such as when:
+When you turn on your hazard lights, both indicator lights flash at the same time as a warning to other road users.
+You should turn on your hazard lights when your vehicle becomes a temporary hazard to other road users, such as when: